 After two years Casa del Mar was able to win the Peppers & Rogers Integrated 1-to-1 Marketing Impact Award — perhaps the most prestigious award in marketing.

 The Stonington Beach Hotel case study shows all the positive results that can be generated by following the same integrated marketing process presented earlier in the customer relationship chart.

 At the time MP&A was hired, occupancy levels for Stonington were on par with those of the major hotels in Bermuda.
 Shortly after Stonington's integrated marketing program was launched occupancy began to rise dramatically.
 Four and a half years later the occupancy for Stonington was over 20 points higher than Bermuda's major hotels.

 There are three very important points to be made from the Stonington Beach case study:

 - The underlying marketing strategy developed to drive your plan is the most important factor in determining how successful you will be.
 Strategy drives your product development, your sales approach, your creative, your media selection, your internet marketing and ultimately your ability to achieve a sustainable tourism environment.

 - Advertising, email, social media, the web, promotion, public relations and all the other media are only tools designed to help you sell.
 No matter how new, sexy and flashy a medium is, it is still only a tool that must be integrated into an overall strategy in order to help build sales.

-- MP&A Digital & Advertising has been practicing the disciplines of integrated marketing in travel since its inception in 1989.
+- MP&A Digital & Advertising has been practicing the disciplines of integrated marketing in travel since it opened its doors in 1989.
 It is a discipline Mr. Pratt studied and practiced well before that while working with many of the world’s largest and most sophisticated marketers.
 To us, “integrated” it is not the latest buzz word, but our core marketing philosophy.